“For every two minutes of glamour of winning; there are many months of hard work”.

 Speaking of her valuable working experience Breen stated; “I think working for such prolific group one trainers was the best education I could have ever achieved – they all had different techniques but the primary factor is to have the horses fit, heathy and happy and they will find there grade whether it be a class six race at Wolverhampton or a Group one at the Curragh”.

-Breen’s new dual-purpose yard is located on the outskirts of Warrenpoint, in Northern Ireland.
+Breen’s new dual-purpose yard is located on the outskirts of Warrenpoint, in the North of Ireland.

 She was fortunate enough to acquire a yard of such high-standards in her initial year of training thoroughbreds.
 Her exceptional yard is as good, if not better than some of the superior yards in Ireland and beyond; there is no explanation for her not to prosper – thus far her horses are taking to their fresh environments notable well and the winter series at Dundalk is their main objective.